Welcome Employers to Cabrini University!

 Posting a Career Opportunity

-On behalf of The Center for Career and Professional Development at Cabrini University, we are excited to announce that we have transitioned to Handshake - a modern platform for college recruiting.
-Handshake has replaced our previous system, JobSource (Symplicity), and will offer your team many great new features including:
+The Center for Career and Professional Development at Cabrini University has partnered with Handshake - a modern platform for college recruiting.
+Handshake will offer your team many great features including:

 - Managing all of your campus relationships within one platform using Handshake at no cost.